scorpido74/azure-docs.nl-nl/articles/container-instances/container-instances-gpu.md

 ## <a name="next-steps"></a>Volgende stappen

-* Meer informatie over het implementeren van een container groep met behulp van een [yaml-bestand](container-instances-multi-container-yaml.md) of een [Resource Manager-sjabloon](container-instances-multi-container-group.md).
+* Learn more about deploying a container group using a [YAML file](container-instances-multi-container-yaml.md) or [Resource Manager template](container-instances-multi-container-group.md).
-* Meer informatie over door [GPU geoptimaliseerde VM-grootten](../virtual-machines/linux/sizes-gpu.md) in Azure.
+* Learn more about [GPU optimized VM sizes](../virtual-machines/linux/sizes-gpu.md) in Azure.

 <!-- IMAGES -->